They Will All Be Taught of God

 The word “draw” in verse 32 is the same word for “draw” in John 6:44.
 In John 6:44, Jesus says, “No one can come to me unless the Father who sent me draws him.”
 And in John 12:32, Jesus says, “I will draw all people to myself.”
 So John 6:44 teaches, I argued last week, that the Father draws people triumphantly to the Son, and all whom he draws come, because the drawing is decisive.
 And John 12:32 teaches that Jesus draws all to himself.

 How do these fit together?
 There are at least two ways to try to solve the problem.
 One is to say that the word “draw” means less than “decisively cause to come” in both 6:44 and 12:32.
 For example, some suggest it means “woo” or “beckon” or “invite” or “give everyone a liberating boost toward faith.”
 So if God does that to “all people,” he is not decisively drawing any.
 He gets them started, and they provide the decisive impulse to come to Christ.

 The other way to solve the problem is to say that “all” in 12:32 refers to all of Christ’s sheep, or all of the children of God, rather than all human beings in the world.
 In this case, I think this second solution is very likely.
 Here’s why.

 “All” Refers to Jesus’s Sheep

 First of all, the word translated “all people” is simply “all” (Greek pantas).
 There is no word for “people.”
 Jesus simply says: “When I am lifted up, I will draw all to myself.”
 Now we have to ask from similar contexts what this “all” probably refers to.

-One similar context is in the previous chapter—John 11:50–52.
-Caiaphas the high priest is speaking more truly than he knows, John says.
+One similar context is in the previous chapter — John 11:50–52.
+Caiaphas the high priest is speaking more truly than he knows, John writes:

 From Every Tribe, Tongue, People, and Nation